somejfn/k8s-on-k8s/README.md

 and create the necessary RBAC bindings for his consumers with no change to the infrastructure cluster.

-A basic script creates the control plane for now but later a CRD will define the desired control plane and an operator will do the heavy lifting.
+A basic script creates the control plane in a *kubeadm* compatible way, in the sense you can use kubeadm to manage tokens for workers to join

 ![In a picture](docs/k8sonk8s.png)

 Current state
 --------------
-It's a WIP... a lot remains to be done.
-For now you get:
+It's a WIP.
 * A single etcd member with no persistence (until setup with operator)
 * A k8s control plane with RBAC enabled (API server, controller-manager and scheduler)
-* Kubeconfig files for the hosted cluster administrator and to connect kubelets
+* Kubeconfig files for the hosted cluster administrator
 * Flannel and kube-proxy daemon-sets to be instantiated on workers
 * Kube-dns on the first worker joining the cluster